Yaswanth2761/Yaswanth2761/README.md

 - 👋 Hi, I’m Yaswanth
 - I’m interested in Software Development and Machine Learning
-- I’m currently learning Web Development and Competitive Programming
+- I’m currently learning Machine Learning and Competitive Programming
 - How to reach me : yashuu2761@gmail.com
 <!---
 Yaswanth2761/Yaswanth2761 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.